 Oxfam Trailwalker is a global phenomenon.
 Oxfam Trailwalker began in 1981 as a military training exercise for the elite Queen’s Gurkha Signals Regiment in Hong Kong.
 It has since grown into one of the world’s leading team endurance challenges.

-In 2017 Oxfam Trailwalker will take place in Australia, India, New Zealand, Spain, Japan, France, UK, Belgium, and Hong Kong and South Korea.
+In 2019 Oxfam Trailwalker took place in Australia, India, New Zealand, Spain, France, UK, Belgium, and Hong Kong and South Korea.
 Globally, the events have raised more than $210 million for Oxfam’s work in support of people living in poverty around the world.

 Oxfam Trailwalker launched in Australia in 1999, with events in both Sydney and Adelaide raising more than $250,000.
 A Melbourne event replaced Adelaide in 2003, and in 2011 Brisbane hosted its first Oxfam Trailwalker.
 In 2013 the inaugural Oxfam Trailwalker Perth event took place in October.
 In 2014, Brisbane launched Australia’s inaugural sub-100km option with their 55km distance, and Perth hosted a 50km event for the first time.

 Oxfam Trailwalker is Australia’s original 100km team challenge.
-Oxfam Trailwalker currently takes place in Melbourne (March), Brisbane (June), Sydney (August) and Perth (September).
-In 2016, almost 2,000 teams took part in Oxfam Trailwalker across Australia, with the support of more than 2,800 volunteers and 6,000 support crew members, and raised more than $6 million.
-Since 1999, more than 78,000 people have participated in the event and have collectively raised more than $77 million.
+In 2019, almost 1,500 teams took part in Oxfam Trailwalker across Australia, with the support of more than 2,000 volunteers and 4,500 support crew members, and raised more than $5 million.
+Since 1999, more than 90,000 people have participated in the event and have collectively raised more than $95.1 million.

 |Year||City||Fastest Time||Money Raised||Teams|